+Fiscal Fiscal

+Year 2018 Year 2017

-Fiscal Year 2017 Fiscal Year 2016 Total Assessments \$ 812,135 \$ 936,327
+Total Assessments \$ 929,000 \$ 812,135

 The Authority's management has prepared and is responsible for the financial statements and related information included in this report.
 A system of internal accounting controls is maintained to provide assurance that assets are safeguarded and that the records reflect only authorized transactions.
 The Authority's system of internal accounting controls is evaluated on an ongoing basis by the Authority's internal financial staff.
-The Authority's independent external auditor also reviews the internal control system in order to determine auditing procedures for the purpose of expressing an opinion on the financial statements.